Floorp-Projects/Floorp/devtools/client/performance/docs/markers.md

 Triggered when a DOM event occurs, like a click or a keypress.

-* unsigned short eventPhase - a number indicating what phase this event is in (target, bubbling, capturing, maps to Ci.nsIDOMEvent constants)
+* unsigned short eventPhase - a number indicating what phase this event is in (target, bubbling, capturing, maps to Event constants)
 * DOMString type - the type of event, like "keypress" or "click"

 ## Reflow